If you are looking for an article written by a legendary copywriter, then I’m not your guy.

 The author (Frank Herbert) explains what the word “hyacinths” means.

-Remember: You should write in simple words and if you use an uncommon word, explain it.
+Remember: Write in simple words and if you use an uncommon word, explain it.

 – You can start with a damaging admission.
 You might not be the most popular choice, so it’s good to admit it and reveal what makes you different from others.